George Abraham Grierson

 Sir George Abraham Grierson (7 January 1851 – 9 March 1941) was an Irish administrator and linguist in British India.
 He worked in the Indian Civil Service but an interest in philology and linguistics led him to pursue studies in the languages and folklore of India during his postings in Bengal and Bihar.
 He published numerous studies in the journals of learned societies and wrote several books during his administrative career but proposed a formal linguistic survey at the Oriental Congress in 1886 at Vienna.
 The Congress recommended the idea to the British Government and he was appointed superintendent of the newly created Linguistic Survey of India in 1898.

-He continued the work until 1928, surveying people across the British Indian territory, documenting spoken languages, recording voices, written forms and was responsible in documenting information on 179 languages, defined by him through a test of mutual unintelligibility, and 544 dialects which he placed in five language families.
+Grierson continued the work until 1928, surveying people across the British Indian territory, documenting spoken languages by recording voices and written forms.
+He was responsible for documenting information on 179 languages, defined by him through a test of mutual unintelligibility, and 544 dialects which he placed in five language families.
 He published the findings of the Linguistic Survey in a series that consisted of 19 volumes.